 Yes.
-Both parts of the questionnaire have been reviewed by the ethics committee appointed by Statistique Québec.
+The study was reviewed by the ethics committee appointed by Statistique Québec.
 The ethics committee is responsible for safeguarding the respect, dignity and integrity of those participating or included in the study.

-As a thank you and an incentive, you will receive $110 for your participation: a $75 cheque for the first part, and a $35 cheque for the second part.
+As a thank you, you will receive $135 for your participation: a $100 cheque for the first part, and a $35 cheque for the second part.

 Consent is requested before each round of the study.
 You are free to participate in the study or not.